 - Polyaspartic is a type of polyurethane (actually a polyaspartic

 aliphatic polyurea).
 Polyaspartic floor resins overcome many of the

 short comings of other resin coatings by providing a very fast

 cure, chemically resistant, UV stable coating, that can be applied

 as thin as an epoxy paint or as thick as a self leveling epoxy.

-of concrete stains - reactive and nonreactive.
-Reactive stains are
+categories of concrete stains - reactive and nonreactive.
+Reactive

-water-based acidic solutions containing metallic salts that react
+stains are water-based acidic solutions containing metallic salts

-with the concrete's lime content; Non-reactive stains are
+that react with the concrete's lime content; Concrete dyes are